AWinterman/simple-scuttle/README.md

 ## Expected Objects ##

  It expects objects
-written to it to either be `digest`s or `update`s.
+written to it to either be `digest`s or `delta`s.
 Digests look like:

 ```js